kens-visuals/fylo-data-storage-component/README.md

-# Frontend Mentor - PROJECT NAME Solution
+# Frontend Mentor - Fylo Data Storage Component Solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Fylo Data Storage Component Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n).

 ## Table of contents